-- Support a HDMI- or DisplayPort-interfaced monitor

-- Support for dual video ports

-- Support dual monitors

-- Support dual LAN connections

-- Support virtual media, including external DVD or USB drives
+- Support of RDP, VNC, SSH, ESXi and Web targets - Support a HDMI- or DisplayPort-interfaced monitor - Support for dual or triple video ports - Support dual or triple monitors - Support dual LAN connections - Support virtual media, including external DVD or USB drives

 Note: Virtual media is supported only when the accessed KX device supports it and you have permissions to use virtual media.
-See Virtual Media (on page 96).
+See Virtual Media (on page 135).